-- B. EXCUSED ABSENCES A student will be considered excused for school attendance by the principal or school attendance officer for the following reasons: - 1.
+- 2. Students exhibiting symptoms consistent with Covid-19 screening items including but not limited to cough, sneezing, sore throat and/or fever. - 3.
 If the student is considered temporarily not in proper physical or mental condition to attend school, but can be expected to return upon termination or abatement of the illness or condition.
 A doctor's excuse may be required if the student is absent 3 or more consecutive days or if the student has had 10 cumulative absences.
-Any medical excuse accompanied by a doctor's written approval is not counted in the 10 cumulative absences.

-- 2. Family emergency as determined by principal or school attendance officer. - 3.
-Quarantine by public health officer. - 4.
-Religious holidays. - 5.
-Suspensions (in-school or out-of-school) from school. - 6.
-Approved school activities during class time. - 7.
-Jury duty. - 8.
-Students who have reached the age of 16 years and meet criteria established in Wisconsin statutes may also be excused from school attendance to participate in programs leading to high school graduation or high school equivalency. - 9.
+Any medical excuse accompanied by a doctor's written approval is not counted in the 10 cumulative absences. - 4.
+Family emergency as determined by principal or school attendance officer. - 5.
+Quarantine by public health officer. - 6.
+Religious holidays. - 7.
+Suspensions (in-school or out-of-school) from school. - 8.
+Approved school activities during class time. - 9.
+Jury duty. - 10.
+Students who have reached the age of 16 years and meet criteria established in Wisconsin statutes may also be excused from school attendance to participate in programs leading to high school graduation or high school equivalency. - 11.
 Other reasons on a case-by-case basis.